 Properties Hostname Displays the host name for the selected device or channel.
 Resolved Name For administrative purposes.
 Description System Preference in use - description or alias.
 Status Connection status with viewLinc.
 Host IP Address Host IP address.
 Host Type Indicates whether the selected host is the Vaisala viewLinc machine.
 Number of Devices The number of devices connected to the host.

-Version viewLinc version running on the host.
+Properties Version viewLinc version running on the host.
 Status Indicates whether the host is currently connected to the viewLinc monitoring system. viewLinc Aware Indicates whether the viewLinc Aware Service is enabled on the host.
 Host Alarming Indicates that host alarms are currently enabled.
 Installation Mode If host is a VaiNet access point, indicates whether status is enabled or disabled.
 VaiNet Channel Indicates the channel being used for the VaiNet access point, if applicable.
 Host ID Unique host identifier.

-3.3.2 Editing Host Properties
+5.5.2 Editing host properties

-Depending on the type of host you use, various properties can be modified:
+Depending on the type of host you use, you can modify various properties:

-- On the viewLinc ES server all properties are editable. - On an access point host you can modify the description, and enable or disable installation mode when pairing new RFL data loggers. - On a device host server you can modify the description, and enable or disable automatic recognition of vNet devices (viewLinc Aware).

-- 2. On the Hosts and Devices tree, select a host. - 3.
+- On the viewLinc ES server, you can edit all properties. - On an access point host, you can modify the description and enable or disable installation mode when pairing new RFL data loggers. - On a device host server, you can modify the description, and enable or disable automatic recognition of vNet devices (viewLinc Aware). - In Sites Manager select the Hosts and Devices tab. - On the Hosts and Devices tree, select a host. - 3.
 Select Configure > Edit Properties. - 4.
 In the Edit Host Properties window, edit available properties for viewLinc Enterprise Server host (go to step 5 for Access Point host properties).